Direct-quadrature-zero transformation: Example

-The DQZ transformation can be thought of in geometric terms as the projection of the three separate sinusoidal phase quantities onto two axes rotating with the same angular velocity as the sinusoidal phase quantities.
+The Park transformation can be thought of in geometric terms as the projection of the three separate sinusoidal phase quantities onto two axes rotating with the same angular velocity as the sinusoidal phase quantities.

-Shown above is the DQZ transform as applied to the stator of a synchronous machine.
+Shown above is the Park transformation as applied to the stator of a synchronous machine.
 There are three windings separated by 120 physical degrees.
 The three phase currents are equal in magnitude and are separated from one another by 120 electrical degrees.
 The three phase currents lag their corresponding phase voltages by $\delta$.
 The DQ axes are shown rotating with angular velocity equal to $\omega$, the same angular velocity as the phase voltages and currents.
 The D axis makes an angle $\theta = \omega t$ with the phase A winding which has been chosen as the reference.
 The currents $I_D$ and $I_Q$ are constant dc quantities.

-Comparison with other transforms

-Park's transformation
+Transformation originally proposed by Robert H. Park

-The transformation originally proposed by Park differs slightly from the one given above.
-In Park's transformation q-axis is ahead of d-axis, qd0, and the $\theta$ angle is the angle between phase-a and q-axis, as given below:
+The transformation originally proposed by Robert H. Park differs slightly from the one given above.
+In such transformation, the q-axis is ahead of d-axis, qd0, and the $\theta$ angle is the angle between phase-a and d-axis, as given below.